Phi Delta Gamma (professional)

-Phi Delta Gamma (ΦΔΓ) was an American professional fraternity in the field of forensics (public speaking).
-It merged into Tau Kappa Alpha in 1935.
+Phi Delta Gamma (ΦΔΓ) was an American professional fraternity in the field of forensics.
+It was established in 1924 at the College of William & Mary from a merger of various local literary societies.
+It was a founding member of the Professional Interfraternity Conference in 1928, It merged into Tau Kappa Alpha in 1935.

 History

-Phi Delta Gamma was founded on June 7, 1924, at the College of William & Mary, combining local literary society's from the University of Iowa, Georgetown University School of Law, the University of Minnesota, the University of Illinois, Ohio University, George Washington University, and the University of Southern California.
+Phi Delta Gamma was founded on June 7, 1924, at the College of William & Mary, combining local literary societies from the University of Iowa, Georgetown University School of Law, the University of Minnesota, the University of Illinois, Ohio University, George Washington University, and the University of Southern California.
+It wasa professional fraternity in the field of forensics.
 Its founders were members of a committee that was organized after a 1922 meeting held in Urbana, Illinois.